List of Coronation Street characters introduced in 1984: Elaine Prior

-Elaine Prior (née Webster), played by Judy Gridley, is the niece of Percy Sugden (Bill Waddington), who hoped he could set her up with Mike Baldwin (Johnny Briggs), but instead begins dating Bill Webster (Peter Armitage) after they meet when Elaine cuts his daughter Debbie Webster (Sue Devaney)'s hair.
+Elaine Prior (also Webster), played by Judy Gridley, is the niece of Percy Sugden (Bill Waddington), who hoped he could set her up with Mike Baldwin (Johnny Briggs), but instead begins dating Bill Webster (Peter Armitage) after they meet when Elaine cuts his daughter Debbie Webster (Sue Devaney)'s hair.
 Bill's son Kevin Webster (Michael Le Vell) also opposes their relationship as the Websters had only recently moved into Coronation Street.
-However, the subsequently move to Germany together and get married in 1985.
+However, they subsequently move to Germany together and get married in 1985.

 In 1986, Elaine and Bill have a son named Carl (Jonathan Howard).
 Elaine has an affair in 1994 with a foreman that Bill is working with, causing him to punch him and get fired from his job.
 Carl stayed with Elaine and Bill returned to Weatherfield in 1995.
 In December 2024, it was announced that Elaine's son, Carl would be introduced to the series sometime in 2025, 40 years after her departure.
+On 22 December 2025, Carl received a phone call informing him that Elaine had died of cancer.
+He regretted that she hadn’t told him she was ill and that he didn’t have the chance to say goodbye to her, unaware that she had tried to contact him via Debbie but she had forgotten.